i've never been in therapy. where do i start?

 What is LGBTQ+ affirming therapy?

 Affirming therapy means more than taking a positive approach to people's identities, respecting pronouns, or simply being "LGBT-friendly."
-Affirming therapy considers the effects of internalized and institutionalized phobias (homophobia, biphobia, transphobia) and heterosexism on a person's psychology and relationships.
+Affirming therapy considers the effects of internalized and institutionalized homophobia, biphobia, and transphobia as well as heterosexism on a person's psychology and relationships.
 It means understanding that aggression toward LGBTQ+ people takes many forms, occurs every day, and can influence our mental wellbeing.
 As an affirming clinician, I understand and counteract the privileges I hold not only in session, but in everyday life, even while identifying as part of the queer community.
-I stay current through regular consultation, trainings, and being an active member of my community, to make sure that I provide the best possible care.
+I stay current through regular consultation, training, and being an active member of my community, to make sure that I provide the best possible care.

 can you tell me more about your Training and experience?

-I am a licensed marriage & family therapist, which means I completed a master's degree, more than 3,000 supervised clinical hours over about 5 years, and passed two licensing exams.
-I also complete continuing education courses each year as part of maintaining my licensure status, to ensure I stay up to date with best practices.
+I am a licensed marriage & family therapist, which means I completed a master's degree, more than 3,000 supervised therapy sessions and passed two licensing exams.
+I'm required to complete continuing education courses each year as part of maintaining my licensure status.

 Much of my clinical experience has been in LGBTQ centers in Los Angeles and Long Beach, and I have special training in treating couples and intimate partner abuse.
 I also spent seven years working in forensics, which taught me a lot about respecting people's own motivation.
 My clients have been adults, couples, families, and children in a variety of settings, including community centers, schools, jails, transitional housing, and crisis centers.
 Overall, my favorite clients have been the folks who have "tried everything else" and are skeptical about therapy.
 The light goes on for them just like anyone else.